jodivaso/varrodetector/README.md

 ### User's manual

-The program is very easy to used; nevertheless, you can [click here](https://unirioja-my.sharepoint.com/:b:/g/personal/jodivaso_unirioja_es/EcD0rAZJ49pHrSW40yprr2sBtFBxz5tAsLZVexBZqLI4cA?e=tb5JJv) to download the user's manual in PDF.
+The program is very easy to use; however, you can [click here](https://unirioja-my.sharepoint.com/:b:/g/personal/jodivaso_unirioja_es/EcD0rAZJ49pHrSW40yprr2sBtFBxz5tAsLZVexBZqLI4cA?e=tb5JJv) to download the user's manual in PDF format.

 ### Controls